-- Send ID – unique number that given by the system to each mail.
+- Send ID – unique number automatically generated for each mail.

-- Campaign name – campaign name as you define while creating the campaign.
+- Campaign name – Your identifier for the campaign.

-- Sent – the number of contacts the campaign has been sent to.
+- Sent – number of contacts to which the campaign was sent.

-- Bounced – email that hasn’t reach its destiny and return back by the contact Email server.
+- Bounced – email that hasn’t reached its destination and is returned by the contact’s email server.

-- Hard Bounced – Email address doesn’t exist or typed wrong, for Example: Contact who left his job and got a new Email address, the old one isn’t relevant anymore.
+- Hard Bounced – email address doesn’t exist or typed wrong.(e.g. For a contact who left his job and got a new email address, the old one isn’t relevant anymore).